Not sure if Bodenvy is right for you?

 Explanation

 This risk was not identified in the FDD package.
-There is no disclosure in Item 1 or elsewhere to suggest that the franchisor is owned or controlled by a private equity firm.
-Private equity ownership can sometimes lead to a focus on short-term profits over the long-term health of the franchise system.
+Item 1 does not indicate that the franchisor is owned or controlled by a private equity firm.
+Private equity ownership can be a risk if the firm prioritizes short-term returns over the long-term health of the franchise system, potentially leading to reduced support or increased fees.

 Potential Mitigations

-- Your attorney can help you confirm the ownership structure of the franchisor during your due diligence process.
+• Your attorney can help you verify the ownership structure of the franchisor through public records.

 Non-Disclosure of Parent Company